 I recently moved from Newport Beach, California to Las Vegas, Nevada.
-I took for granted the California lifestyle of living with windows and doors open.
+I took for granted the California lifestyle of living with windows and doors how to do a dissertation open.
 However, there are things that I have learned that hold true for any climate.

 Bring the garden inside.
 Container plants, succulents, orchids, fresh cut tree limbs, and flowers add life and interest to any interior.